Inflation, phase transitions and the cosmological constant: Subsequent phase transitions

 \section{Subsequent phase transitions}

 The mechanism described above can account for the suppression of the cosmological constant after inflation, however the cosmological constant may pick other contributions, for instance, from the electroweak phase transition and the quark-gluon phase transition.
 It is of course impossible to apply the above considerations to subsequent phase transitions and furthermore, specific knowledge of these transitions should be known.
 However, some generic features of the mechanism outlined above can considered as a suitable guideline.
 In fact, an exponential change of the pressure arising from Eq. (\ref{eq:GDVequ}) can be found, for example, in the Clausius-Clapeyron equation for the change of the critical points with pressure and in the Kelvin-Helmholtz equation for the pressure change due to capillaries in fluids.
 In the Clausius-Clapeyron equation, the argument of the exponential contains essentially the ratio between the latent heat to the thermal energy.
 In the Kelvin-Helmholtz equation, the argument of the exponential involves the ratio of the surface tension times the curvature of the meniscus to the thermal energy, and a pressure suppression arises when the meniscus is concave.
-A generic way to express the main features of these equations would be: \beq ln\left({p_T \over p_F}\right) = -{V_{eff} \over E_{Th}}~~, \eeq where $V_{eff}$ is a generic energy difference that effectively plays the role of a potential.
-A significant suppression might ensue whether $V_{eff}/ E_{Th} \gg 1$.
+A generic way to express the main features of these equations would be: \beq ln\left({p_T \over p_F}\right) = -{E_{eff} \over E_{Th}}~~, \eeq where $E_{eff}$ is a generic energy difference that effectively characterise the phase transition and $E_{Th}$ is the thermal energy.
+A significant suppression might ensue whether $E_{eff}/E_{Th} \gg 1$.
 If this behaviour can be encountered in cosmological phase transitions after inflation, a suppression of the vacuum energy may ensue.

 Unfortunately, it seems very difficult to advance with general conclusions without specific details of the phase transition in question.
 However, a conspicuous property of the phase transition implied by the new inflationary type models is that it involves a {\it spinodal decomposition}, in opposition to the nucleation process that characterises the first order phase transitions.
 The generic properties of the second order phase transitions are described by the Cahn-Hilliard model \cite{Cahn-Hilliard}.
 In this model the free energy is given in terms of the gradient of the concentration, $c(x)$, of each phase, where $x$ is a typical length scale between the phases.
 For a two domains system, the two phases correspond to $c=\pm 1$.
 The free energy variation is given by \cite{Cahn-Hilliard}: \beq \Delta F= \int {\gamma \over 2} |\nabla c|^2 dV~~, \eeq where $\sqrt\gamma$ sets the length scale of the transition regions between the domains.
 Using \beq p =-\left({\partial F \over \partial V}\right)_T ~~, \eeq in order to relate with the vacuum pressure and assuming the equilibrium solution of the diffusion equation of the model, the Cahn-Hilliard equation, $c(x) = tanh(x/\sqrt{2\gamma})$, hence for $x \gg 0$, $p \simeq 0$ ($p \to 0$ for $x \to \infty$) and therefore, the vacuum energy tends to vanish.